Timdenders/Colonization-Conquerors/README.md

 ___
 ### How to Run the Game:
 From GitHub, navigate this main page of the repository to the **Releases** link.
 From there you will find under **Assets** a folder called, **WindowsDesktop.zip** which can be downloaded to your machine.
 You can then extract the files from the zip folder which will contain an application called **Colonization_Conquerors_Game.exe**.
-Then, simply run the executable file to begin the game.
+Then, simply run the executable file to begin the game. **NOTE** you may need to ask Windows to allow the game to run.

 ___
 ### How to Run the Project and Test Sweep: